 In 2025, Julie sustained a scaphoid fracture in her left hand while competing in a field hockey tournament in California.
 The injury required surgery and a long, carefully managed recovery that stretched through the summer and early fall.
 With patience, determination, and a thoughtfully structured return-to-sport program, she made her way back to high school coaching and competition later that year.

-Like her colleague Lauren, Julie experienced firsthand the physical and mental challenges that come with a successful rehabilitation journey.
+Like her colleague Lauren, Julie experienced firsthand the physical and mental challenges that come with a successful sports injury rehabilitation journey.
 Navigating setbacks, rebuilding strength, and trusting the process gave her a deeper appreciation for what athletes and active individuals face when injury interrupts the activities they love.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.